 US will have enough COVID-19 vaccine supply for all adults by end-May: Biden

-WASHINGTON: President Joe Biden said on Tuesday (Mar 2) the United States would have sufficient vaccine supply by the end of May to inoculate the entire US adult population.
+NEW YORK: President Joe Biden said on Tuesday (Mar 2) the United States would have enough vaccine for its entire adult population by the end of May, as he announced a deal for pharma giant Merck to produce the shot developed by rival Johnson & Johnson.

+"This is the type of collaboration between companies we saw in World War," said Biden in announcing the pharmaceutical accord.

-"We're now on track to have enough vaccine supply for every adult in America by the end of May," said Biden - who had previously forecast it would take until the end of July to amass that many doses.
+"We're now on track to have enough vaccine supply for every adult in America by the end of May," said the US leader - who previously targeted late July to amass sufficient doses to inoculate all Americans.

 "That's progress.
 Important progress.
-But it is not enough to have the vaccine supply," Biden said, stressing the work still ahead to administer the vaccines once acquired.
+But it is not enough to have the vaccine supply," Biden said, stressing that a "wartime effort" still lay ahead to administer the vaccines once acquired.

-"We need vaccinators, people who put the shots in people's arms, millions of Americans' arms."
+Merck will use two of its facilities to "produce drug substance, formulate and fill vials of J&J's vaccine," according to a Department of Health and Human Services (HHS) statement.

+Biden's administration will leverage the Defense Production Act to provide an initial US$105 million for Merck to convert and equip its facilities to safely manufacture the vaccine, the statement said.

 "Great news, but stay vigilant," Biden said.
 "It's not over yet."